Jayhymn/launcher/README.md

 ## Contributing

 While this is primarily an exercise project, contributions or suggestions are welcome!
 Please feel free to submit a pull request or create an issue for feedback and suggestions if this were a collaborative project.
 For this exercise, focus on fulfilling the requirements.

-## License

-This project is typically licensed under the MIT License.
-You can create a `LICENSE` file with the MIT License text or choose another appropriate open-source license.
-See the `LICENSE` file (you'll need to create this, e.g., `[LICENSE](LICENSE)`) for details.

 ---

 Thank you for checking out App Central!
-If this were a public project and you encountered any issues or have suggestions, you would [create an issue](https://github.com/your-username/app-central/issues) (replace with your actual repo URL).
+If this were a public project and you encountered any issues or have suggestions, you would [create an issue](https://github.com/jayhymn/app-central/issues) (replace with your actual repo URL).

-**Remember to:**

-1. Replace `https://github.com/jayhymn/app-central.git` and `https://github.com/your-username/app-central/issues` with your actual GitHub repository URL.
-2. Create a `LICENSE` file (e.g., with the MIT license text).
-3. Add actual screenshots to a `screenshots/` directory and update the paths in the README if you decide to include them.
-4. Review and adjust any details to perfectly match your final implementation.